simdjson/simdjson/doc/basics.md

 FetchContent_Declare(
   simdjson
   GIT_REPOSITORY https://github.com/simdjson/simdjson.git
-  GIT_TAG  v0.9.0
+  GIT_TAG  v0.9.3
   GIT_SHALLOW TRUE)

 FetchContent_MakeAvailable(simdjson)
 ```

-You should replace `GIT_TAG  v0.9.0` by the version you need.
-If you omit `GIT_TAG  v0.9.0`, you will work from the main branch of simdjson: we recommend that if you are working on production code,
+You should replace `GIT_TAG  v0.9.3` by the version you need.
+If you omit `GIT_TAG  v0.9.3`, you will work from the main branch of simdjson: we recommend that if you are working on production code, you always work from a release.

 Elsewhere in your project, you can  declare dependencies on simdjson with lines such as these: